Welcome to the Public Works Department!

 The City of Loveland has master planned a long range, phased project to widen North Taft Avenue from West First Street, northward across Hwy 34, culminating at Westshore Drive.
 Phase one of this project was completed from 1st Street to Gard Place in 2005.
 Due to the recession and the emergence of other, more pressing transportation needs, it became necessary to delay Phase 2 of the widening project beyond the 10-year capital plan.
 This bridge replacement project is a portion of the delayed Phase 2 widening project.

 Grant-funded Big Thompson River Master Plan will deliver a multi-objective master plan for the 9.1 miles of river that runs through the City of Loveland.

 Estimated Cost: $ 550,000

-Stormwater staff will develop a detailed multi-objective master plan for the Big Thompson River corridor through Loveland.
+Stormwater staff is working with a consultant to develop a detailed multi-objective master plan for the Big Thompson River corridor through Loveland.
 This plan will help capture the long term vision for the river corridor and recommend a process on how to bring the vision to fruition.
 Incorporated within that vision will be considerations for infrastructure protection, resiliency against future floods, flood hazard reduction and mitigation, improved recreation opportunities, ecological and natural areas restoration, and land use planning in accordance with other City planning efforts.

 Estimated Cost: $ 3.3 Million